rcmesquita/rcmesquita.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I am an Associate Professor in the School of Computer Science at the University of Birmingham, UK.
+My research is primarily focused on developing computational methods, biophysical modeling, and instrumentation for functional neuroimaging, with a particular emphasis on diffuse optical imaging.
+I am deeply passionate about understanding the intricacies of the brain function and how optics and computational methods can advance our knowledge in this fascinating field.

+My research interests span a wide range of topics within the realm of biomedical imaging.
+Some of the key areas I specialize in include: clinical applications of functional near-infrared spectroscopy and diffuse correlation spectroscopy; graph theory and complex systems; biophysical modeling of neurovascular coupling.
+You can explore my [publications page](/rcmesquita/publications/) for a list of research articles.

+I am open to collaboration and welcome inquiries from students and fellow researchers who want to pursue a deep understanding on the topics above.
+Feel free to contact me to discuss research opportunities, collaborations, or any questions you may have.

-Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.